 Coat of arms

 Can you help?

-- I should be most grateful if anyone can provide photographs or portraits of people whose names appear in bold above, and who are not already illustrated.
+- Can anyone provide photographs or portraits of the people whose names appear in bold above, for whom no image is currently shown?

 - If anyone can offer further information or corrections to any part of this article I should be most grateful.
 I am always particularly pleased to hear from current owners or the descendants of families associated with a property who can supply information from their own research or personal knowledge for inclusion.